The Republic of Ireland Travel Advice

-The current travel safety advice for Ireland is to remain cautious, especially during times where political or religious tensions may be prominent in the region of both Northern and Southern Ireland.
+The current travel advice for Ireland is to remain cautious, especially during times where political or religious tensions may be prominent in the region of both Northern and Southern Ireland.
 Most stays are trouble-free, and the levels of serious crime are low throughout Southern Ireland.

 Please note that the UK government has heightened its terror threat for Northern Ireland dissident Republican Terrorism to “substantial” in May 2016.
 Although it is felt that British nationals would not be singly targeted within Southern Ireland, please be sensitive to the nature of the past conflict and understand that there is an underlying threat from terrorist factions.

 Most stays in Ireland are trouble-free, and Ireland has a low incidence of serious crime.
 Petty crime is apparent as with all tourist destinations, please be mindful of pickpockets and car theft.
 However, if you carry out normal safety precautions, your stay should be trouble-free.

 For the past decade, Intelligent Protection International Limited has provided both corporate and private clients with Security and Bodyguard services in the Republic of Ireland.
 If you are travelling to Ireland are require these services, please see our web page: Bodyguard services in the Republic of Ireland.

 Ireland is a cultured country and as such, has a rich history; some of which has been plighted in turmoil: “the troubles”.
 During 1968 through to 1998, there was ongoing terrorist activities fuelled by territorial tensions within the country, and predominantly Northern Ireland, but also affected the United Kingdom, and as far afield as Gibraltar.
 During this time, there were over 3,600 fatalities and 50,000 injured.